zhr85210078/node-mongodb-es-connector/ReadMe.md

 ## Sample usage

-Create a file in the **crawlerDataConfig** folder,the Naming rules is `ElasticSearchIndexName.json` or any name `.json`.
+Create a file in the **crawlerData** folder,the Naming rules is `ElasticSearchIndexName.json` or any name `.json`.

-If you have more additional configuration in the `crawlerDataConfig` folder.
+If you have more additional configuration in the `crawlerData` folder.

 For example: